David Milliken is a training industry entrepreneur, thought leader, consultant, and co-founder of Blueline Simulations

-After college, I landed my first job in the ‘real world’, where I met my mentor, Bill Byham (Founder and CEO of Development Dimensions International).
-Bill introduced me to the world of workforce training and assessment and inspired a passion for the power of simulations.
+After college, my mentor, Bill Byham (Founder and CEO of Development Dimensions International) introduced me to the world of workforce training and assessment and inspired a passion for the power of simulations.
 It was at DDI that I fell in love with the idea of creating training and hiring experiences that were modeled after real-life challenges.

 Why I Founded Blueline Simulations

-Over 20 years ago, my wife and I came to a fork in the road—we could make some significant life changes in order to protect our precious time together as a family while our kids were still young, or I could continue to pursue an increasingly demanding career.
-I said goodbye to the job and hello to being a more present dad to our boys, who were ages 6 and 8 at the time.
-Six months later, I co-founded Blueline with three partners.
+Over 20 years ago, my wife and I came to a fork in the road—we could make some significant life changes to protect our precious time together as a family while our kids were still young, or I could continue to pursue an increasingly demanding career.
+I said goodbye to my current job and hello to being a more present dad to our boys, who were ages 6 and 8 at the time.
+A few months later, I co-founded Blueline with three partners.

 Blueline’s mission became to make a difference for our customers by creating highly immersive (and engaging) learning experiences while giving our employees the flexibility to balance the demands of work with their personal and family lives.